Contact and other details

 Any client who is unhappy with any aspect of our service is entitled to complain.
 We treat all complaints seriously and are committed to investigating them promptly, fairly and free of charge.

 If you have any complaint, including a complaint about your bill, you should raise it in the first instance with your relationship partner or the partner responsible for the relevant matter.
-If that is felt to be inappropriate, or if you feel that the response of the relationship partner or the partner responsible for the matter is inadequate, you can write to Sarah de Gay, our General Counsel, at One Bunhill Row, London EC1Y 8YY or by using the [email protected] email address.
+If that is felt to be inappropriate, or if you feel that the response of the relationship partner or the partner responsible for the matter is inadequate, you can write to Julia Adams, our General Counsel, at One Bunhill Row, London EC1Y 8YY or by using the [email protected] email address.

 We expect to resolve any problem to your satisfaction.